ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 ### 3D display

 After successful reconstruction the 3D data can be displayed in the 3D.
-If an appropriate transformation to experiment coordinates was given, the detected particles will show up inside the indicated experiment container (see example image below).
+If an appropriate transformation to experiment coordinates was given, the detected particles will show up inside the indicated experimental container (see example image below).

 ![3D-display](../images/3DpostTracking.png)